Jeffrey R. Tharsen 康森傑

 “早期中国散文中作为文本构建工具的音韵修辞和音韵模式” [“Phonorhetoric and Phonological Patterns as Text-Structuring Devices in Early Chinese Prose”], In Studies in Prosodic Grammar《韻律語法研究》 2019 (2), Autumn 2019.
 Journal Editor: Feng Shengli 馮勝利.
 ISBN 978-7-5619-4894-1 PDF

-The Digital Etymological Dictionary of Old Chinese 《古漢語詞源字典》 1.0, digital metadictionary and suite of computational tools designed to assist with the analysis of phonetic and phonorhetorical structures in Chinese texts, 2010-present.
+The Digital Etymological Dictionary of Old Chinese 《古漢語詞源字典》 1.0, digital metadictionary and suite of computational tools designed to assist with the analysis of phonological and phonorhetorical structures in Chinese texts, 2010-present.
 Accessible online at edoc.uchicago.edu

-chapakhana, website featuring series of interactive maps in CartoDB allowing users to explore the history of printing in South Asia, including a gallery of images taken from the printing houses and their publications, 2017-19 (PI: U.Stark, website designer: S.Elahi).
+chapakhana 1.0, website featuring series of interactive maps in CartoDB allowing users to explore the history of printing in South Asia, including a gallery of images taken from the printing houses and their publications, 2017-19 (PI: U.Stark, website designer: S.Elahi).
 Accessible online at chapakhana.rcc.uchicago.edu

 The Sign And Gesture Archive (SAGA), large-scale digital archive of videos of signers/homesigners, gesturers and speakers plus associated metadata and annotation/coding files, including basic and advanced search and view modules with full security apparatus for IRB privacy controls, 2015-present.
 Currently in development; accessible online at saga.rcc.uchicago.edu